Kamen Rider Zero-One: Video game

 Kamen Rider: Memory of Heroez is a 3D action game released on October 29, 2020 for PlayStation 4 and Nintendo Switch.
 While the storyline primarily focuses on the casts of Kamen Rider W and Kamen Rider OOO, the titular Rider of Kamen Rider Zero-One also appears in the game.

 Comic

-A comic book of the same name, written by Brian Easton and drawn by Hendry Prasetya and Brian Valenza, was announced by Titan Comics on April 28, 2022.
+An American comic book series of the same name, written by Brian Easton and drawn by Hendry Prasetya, was announced by Titan Comics on April 28, 2022.
 The first issue will release on November 23, 2022.
 A new foe (known as Kamen Rider Ragnarok) will be introduced in the first issue.